Skip to content

 pip install -r requirements.txt

-Point Cloud Capturing
+Point Cloud Capturing and Alignment

-We will need two pint clouds here.
+We need two point clouds for the scene understanding:

 Low-Resolution Point Cloud

-2. Zip the resulting data and unzip it into $SPOTLIGHT/data/autowalk/.
+2. Zip the resulting data and unzip it into $SPOTLIGHT/data/autowalk/

 High-Resolution Point Cloud